 1. Find people who are looking for a product like yours

-Social media allows you to create polls, ask for an opinion, ask for advice from hundreds or thousands of users at once.
-And people get the most of this possibility.
+Social media allows you to create polls, ask for an opinion, and ask for advice from hundreds or thousands of users at once.
+And people get the most out of this possibility.

-If a person is looking for something, for example, a product or service, the second thing they do after Googling is asking about it online.
-They turn to their Facebook, Twitter, or Instagram followers, or to the Reddit community, and ask to recommend something.
+If a person is looking for something, for example, a product or service, the second thing they do after Googling is ask about it online.
+They turn to their Facebook, Twitter, or Instagram followers, or to the Reddit community, and ask for recommendations.

 Here’s an example of a clear intent to find a dating app.